kelseyhightower/grafeas-tutorial/README.md

 ## Cleanup

-Run the following command to remove the Kubernetes resources created during this tutorial:
+Run the following commands to remove the Kubernetes resources created during this tutorial:

 ```
 kubectl delete deployments grafeas image-signature-webhook